Our Responsibilities

 The brewery also has a strong upcycling/recycling programme.
 Some examples of this include:

 In terms of green energy, we installed solar panels in 2015 which generate almost 100,000Kwh of electricity for brewery use each year.
-In addition, we have installed five Electric Vehicle (EV) bays to support our team and visitors, with plug-in hybrid company cars purchased.
+In addition, we have installed five Electric Vehicle (EV) bays to support our team and visitors, with plug-in hybrid company cars purchased and more to follow.

 Timed popup